Risk Factors Dashboard

 A significant portion of our Wind segment revenues are derived from a single customer.
 If this customer’s business is negatively affected, it could adversely impact our business.

-A significant portion of our Wind segment revenues are derived from Inox.
+A significant portion of our Wind segment revenues have historically been derived from Inox and a significant decrease in revenues from Inox could adversely impact our Wind segment.
+Revenues from Inox are supported by supply contracts to purchase wind turbine ECS, and licenses to make, use and supply, wind turbines based on our designs.
 Revenues from Inox are supported by a supply contract to purchase, and a license to make, use and supply, wind turbine ECS.
-Revenues from Inox are supported by a supply contract to purchase, and a license to make, use and supply, wind turbine ECS.
+Inox has been active in the new central and state government auction regime in India and has a cumulative order book of over 2.6 GW.
 Inox has been active in the new central and state government auction regime in India and has a cumulative order book of over 1.4 GW.
 However, we cannot predict if and how successful Inox will be in executing on these orders or in obtaining new orders under the new central and state auction regime.
-In addition, Inox’s ability to perform under the supply contract has been and may continue to be hampered by the prolonged impacts of the COVID-19 pandemic.
 Any failure by Inox to succeed under this regime, or any delay in Inox’s ability to deliver its wind turbines, could result in fewer ECS shipments to Inox.
 Inox has historically failed to post letters of credit and take delivery of forecasted ECS quantities.

 Our success in addressing the wind energy market is dependent on the manufacturers that license our designs.